Kabillion

-Kabillion is a children's video-on-demand service owned by Splash Entertainment.
-Launched on January 7, 2007, Kabillion is available both as a free VOD channel currently available on Comcast, Spectrum, Charter Communications, Altice USA, Cox Communications, Verizon Fios, AT&T U-verse, Frontier FiberOptic, Dish Network, and Optimum West digital cable systems across the United States, and as an OTT Network available on Sling TV, Roku, Amazon Fire TV, and Apple TV.
+Kabillion is a children's video on demand channel owned by Splash Entertainment.
+Launched on January 7, 2007, Kabillion is available both as a free VOD channel currently available on Xfinity, Spectrum, Charter Communications, Cox Communications, Verizon Fios, Frontier FiberOptic and Optimum West digital cable systems across the United States, and as an OTT Network available on Sling TV, Roku, Amazon Fire TV, and Apple TV.
 Its headquarters are in Los Angeles, California.

 The service is divided into two distinct services, Kabillion, which features general audience programming, and Kabillion Girls Rule, which mainly features programming for both young girls and preschoolers.
-While these services do carry programs from Splash Entertainment's catalog (formerly a part of MoonScoop Group), they also carry programs from various other outside production companies.
-Most notably, the Mexican-animated show El Chavo Animado made its English-language debut on Kabilion.
-Also, on April 29, 2013, Kabillion entered a partnership with Saban Brands to add programming from The CW's Saturday-morning Vortexx block to the existing Kabillion service.
-Even with the discontinuance of Vortexx (the last conclusive Saturday-morning block without a strictly E/I-based lineup on broadcast television) on September 27, 2014, a few shows from the block like Transformers Prime and Sonic X still remain on Kabillion.
+Both of these services carry productions from Splash Entertainment's catalog (some of which were formerly part of MoonScoop).
+However, they also carry a variety of licensed titles from other outside production companies.
+Among these outside productions, the Mexican-animated show El Chavo Animado made its English-language debut on Kabillion sometime in 2010.
+Later, on April 29, 2013, Kabillion entered a partnership with Saban Brands to add programming from The CW's Saturday-morning Vortexx block to the existing Kabillion service.
+Even with the discontinuation of Vortexx (the last conclusive Saturday-morning block without a strictly E/I-based lineup on broadcast television) on September 27, 2014, a few shows from the block like Transformers: Prime and Sonic X still remain on Kabillion.